 Walk off the Earth, a Canadian indie band formed in 2006, is currently taking the world by storm.
 Part of their success is undeniably the chemistry between the individual members: the blending voices of Ryan Marshall, Sarah Blackwood, and Gianni Luminati mesh seamlessly with Mike Taylor’s haunting harmonies and keys, all the while soaring over epic melodic arrangements held together by Joel Cassady’s driving and prolifically versatile percussion work.
 Their brilliant 5-person-playing-one-guitar interpretation of Gotye’s “Somebody That I Used To Know” went ballistic on YouTube and now has well over 170 million views.

-The year 2016 is a big one for Walk Off The Earth.
-The band picked up their first JUNO Award, winning Group of the Year honors - another milestone in their meteoric well-deserved rise to fame.
+In 2016 the band picked up their first JUNO Award, winning Group of the Year honors - another milestone in their meteoric well-deserved rise to fame.

 Ever since Walk Off The Earth experienced the modern and transparent sound of LEWITT, the multi-talented band has incorporated LEWITT microphones in their recordings.